Clinic Opening Hours, Parking & Public Transport

 Subsequent sessions are between 30 – 40 minutes.
 Extended appointments are available on requirement and are an hour long.

-Massage: Standard massages are 45 or 60 minutes, however, you can request a longer or shorter massage at the time of booking.
+Massage: Standard remedial massages are 40 or 60 minutes, however, you can request a longer or shorter massage at the time of booking.
+Tui Na massage is 45 minutes.

 Herbal consultation: Herbal consultations take around 30 minutes.